 A community of learning, engagement, and action for Andrus family members across generations

-The Andrus Family Philanthropy program was established in 2000 to engage and involve its larger family, particularly its younger generations, in philanthropy and public service.
+The Andrus Family Philanthropy Program was established in 2000 to engage and involve the Andrus family, particularly its younger generations, in philanthropy and public service.
 Its cornerstone programs are open to Andrus family members* and children of Surdna staff.

 Andrus Youth Service Program (ages 14 – 17)